tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 The TTL of the record MUST be a parameter with the key "ttl", and a value as an sf-integer.

-Each SvcParam that matches a key requested by the client is a parameters with a key that is the character "p" followed by the numeric version of the SvcParamKey.
-For example, the ALPN SvcParamKey, with the numeric value 1, would have a parameter key "p1".
+Each SvcParam that matches a key requested by the client is a parameters with a key that is the string "key" followed by the numeric version of the SvcParamKey.
+For example, the ALPN SvcParamKey, with the numeric value 1, would have a parameter key "key1".
 The value of each parameter MUST be an sf-binary item that contains the bytes of the SvcParamValue.

 Proxy servers MUST NOT include the "DNS-SVCB-Params" response header field if the corresponding request did not include a "DNS-SVCB-Keys".
 Servers MAY include specific SvcParamKey values that were not requested.
-Specifically, servers SHOULD include the "mandatory" parameter if present, which would be presented as "p0", along with any parameters that are defined as mandatory for that record.
+Specifically, servers SHOULD include the "mandatory" parameter if present, which would be presented as "key0", along with any parameters that are defined as mandatory for that record.

 As an example, assume that the server received the following "svc.example.com" SVCB records: